The ASX200 is eyeing a lift of 0.7% at the open.

 Local Trading ideas:

-- Following fund manager Perpetual (ASX:PPT) snapping up Trillium, an Environment, Social & Governance (ESG) manager, catering for a growing market of investors who want to exclude investments such as fossil fuels from their portfolio, Bell Potter rose Perpetual (ASX:PPT) to a buy with a price target of $41.10.
+And secondly, following the fund manager Perpetual (ASX:PPT) snapping up Trillium, which is an Environmental, Social and Governance (ESG) manager, which caters for a growing market of investors, like me, who want to exclude investments such as fossil fuels from their portfolio.